webplatform/docs/svg/elements/filter/index.md

 {{Summary_Section|SVG filter effects apply graphics operations such as blurs and color transformations to a source graphic.
 Filters may be applied to presentational SVG elements as well as to grouping elements like <g>.
 The <code>filter</code> element specifies the position, dimensions, resolution and units for a filter effect. <code>filter</code> elements typically have multiple child elements to specify filter primitives that combine together to create the final graphics effect.}}
 {{Markup_Element
 |DOM_interface=svg/objects/SVGFilterElement
 |Content=An SVG filter applies a graphics effect to an SVG element.
 In SVG 1.1, the range of available graphics effects includes blurs, convolutions, color curve manipulation, cross-component color transfers, erosion effects, blending, compositing and more.
 The <code>filter</code> element declares a filter effect and is usually included in the <code>defs</code> section of an SVG XML document.
 The filter element contains a set of child elements that specify the individual graphics operations or "filter primitives" that comprise that filter operation.
-Filter effects are applied to an SVG element by adding a <code>filter</code> property, set to the id of the desired filter element.
+Filter effects are applied to an SVG element by adding a <code>filter</code> attribute, set to the id of the desired filter element.

 Below is a basic example of an SVG Filter that shows a gaussian blur applied to an SVG rectangle element.
 In this example, we first declare a filter whose id is "gblur".
 Within this filter element, we declare a filter primitive (<code>feGausssianBlur</code>) with a standard deviation of 5.
 After closing our tags, we draw a rectangle with the SVG <code>rect</code> element.
-We apply the filter to the element by adding a filter property that references its id.
+We apply the filter to the element by adding a filter attribute that references its id.

 <syntaxhighlight lang="xml">
 <svg width="200px" height="200px" viewbox="0 0 200 200" xmlns="http://www.w3.org/2000/svg" version="1.1">